zackmeach/GridironLabs/docs/ARCHITECTURE_DIAGRAM.md

 Notes:
 - Context bar height is 2x nav and includes a leading icon slot.
-- Settings is the example page implemented with the Page → GridCanvas → PanelCard framework (including the debug grid overlay).
+- Pages are built with the Page → GridCanvas → PanelCard framework; many pages are placeholders/scaffolds.